 For the possibilities to take out health insurance please see the following link:

 Please note that Category “D” national visas for work are normally issued with a validity of 3 months from the date of travel onwards to enable the passport holder to enter Germany and register at the relevant authorities (Ausländerbehörde).
 For the convenience of the passport holder it is now possible to issue such a visa with the validity of 6 months, if a matching travel health insurance or proof for subsequent, valid health insurance upon arrival in Germany is provided.

 Please be informed that you have to provide all documents as originals (including your passport).
 They will be returned to you on the same day (except the passport you intend to travel on which stays with the Embassy during the processing time of your visa application).

 You can find a print-out version of this page under the following link: Study visa - leaflet

-Although the information on this website has been prepared with utmost care, we can not accept any responsibility for inaccuracies contained herein.
+Although the information on this website has been prepared with utmost care, we cannot accept any responsibility for inaccuracies contained herein.

-1) Blocked bank accounts From 1 January 2020, the presumed annual requirement that must be paid into the blocked account when applying for a visa will increase to 10,236 euros.
+1) Blocked bank accounts From 1 October 2022, the presumed annual requirement that must be paid into the blocked account when applying for a visa will increase to 11,208 euros.
 This increased…